 Submit a review for Dt.
 Mili KhareYour feedback matters!

 Patient Review Highlights

-No matter what your desired weight goal may be, you should never starve yourself to lose weight.
+No matter what your desired weight goal may be, you should never starve yourself to loose weight.
 This slows down your metabolism and is counterproductive.
 Eating a balanced meal along with exercise is the best diet plan.
 However, there are some foods that should be avoided.